retrotheft/svelte-sprite/README.md

-# Elementary Game Engine
+# Svelte-Sprite

-A tiny game engine made with Svelte
+A collection of tools for working with sprites in Svelte.
+Can even be used as a simple game engine!